xbeat/Machine-Learning/README.md

 Introduction to Stacking in Machine Learning

 Stacking, also known as stacked generalization, is an ensemble learning technique that combines multiple models to improve prediction accuracy.
 It works by training a meta-model on the predictions of base models, leveraging their strengths and mitigating their weaknesses.

+## Acing the Machine Learning Interview

+Understanding Dropout in Machine Learning

+Dropout is a powerful regularization technique used in deep learning to combat overfitting.
+It works by randomly "turning off" a certain percentage of neurons during training, which forces the network to learn more robust and generalized features.
+This technique has become an essential tool in the machine learning practitioner's toolkit.

 ## Calculating the Time to Consume 2400 Donuts Using Python